nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Profile](images/screenshots/ProfilePage.png)

-To learn more about profile page, please refer to the section [User Interface: The Profile Page](#the-profile-page).
+To learn more about the profile page, please refer to the section [User Interface: The Profile Page](#the-profile-page).

 ### Listing fosterers: `list` (Alias: `find`)